-- Any academy day where the pupil does not have permission to be absent - Weekends except the weekend preceding or following the half term break and - Non-teaching days usually referred to as 'training days', 'inset days' or 'non-contact days'.
+- Any academy day where the pupil does not have permission to be absent. - Weekends except the weekend preceding or following the half term break and - Non-teaching days usually referred to as 'training days', 'inset days' or 'non-contact days'.

-The Head of School can decide which members of staff can issue pupils with a detention.
+The Headteacher can decide which members of staff can issue pupils with a detention.